-For example, one study split people with chronic lower back pain into two groups with only one group put on a core strengthening program.
+For example, one study by the school of physiotherapy in Australia split people with chronic lower back pain into two groups, with only one of the groups put on a core strengthening program.

-So here's how having a strong core will specifically help reduce and prevent back pain.
+So here's how having a strong core will specifically help to reduce and prevent back pain.

-This keeps your body upright and balanced and prevents muscle imbalances from developing.
+This helps to keep your body upright and balanced and prevents muscle imbalances from developing.

-This also allows your hips, pelvis, abs and back muscles to work in harmony which reduces the load on your lower back.
+And it allows your hips, pelvis, abs, and back muscles to work in harmony which reduces the load on your lower back.

-Secondly this stability will also help you to maintain a good posture which will also reduce the strain on your lower back.
+This stability will also help you to maintain a good posture, which will reduce the strain and pressure on your lower back.

-As they are responsible for supporting your back as you bend, twist and rotate your body.
+And strong core muscles will help you with your movement too as they are responsible for supporting your back as you bend, twist, and rotate your body.

 So having a strong and stable core will greatly reduce the likelihood of back injuries and strains that are so common with these types of activities.

-So all in all having strong core muscles is just a great idea if you suffer from lower back pain.
+So working to keep your core muscles strong is a great idea if you suffer from lower back pain.